scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 4. The "-ld" optional switch is followed by a language description for the language of the game you are exporting Text Resources from.
 This switch is meaningful when you also use the "-xtre" switch to export Text Resource files.
     * Valid language values are: EN_ANY, DE_DEU, FR_FRA, IT_ITA, ES_ESP, RU_RUS
     * Default language value is: EN_ANY (English)
-5. Using the "-xwav" optional switch, this tool will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
+5. The "-xwav" optional switch will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
 This is expected to run for a few minutes and take up quite a lot of your HDD space (about 650MB).
-6. Using the "-xtre" optional switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRx).
+6. The "-xtre" optional switch will add extra sheets to the output Excel with the contents of each of the game's Text Resource files (TRx) (on sheet per TRx file).
+7. The "-xdevs" optional switch will add a sheet for Developer Commentary text and some additional voice-overs from SFX.MIX.
+8. The "-xpogo" optional switch will add a sheet for the POGO text.
-7. You may use both, either or neither of the "-xwav" and "-xtre" switches, depending on what you need to do.
+9. You may use all, a subset or none of the "-xwav", "-xtre", "-xpogo", "-xdevs" switches, depending on what you need to do.
-8. The "--trace" optional switch enables extra debug messages to be printed.
+10. The "--trace" optional switch enables extra debug messages to be printed.

 Usage:
 ```